 Dry Brine Turkey Recipe With Citrus Herb Butter

 Let’s start with the hero recipe for Thanksgiving, the juicy turkey.
 My turkey recipe calls for a dry brine that has brown sugar, salt, lemon zest, fresh herbs, and garlic.
 This is much easier than a wet brine which requires you to place the whole turkey in a bucket of water a keep cold overnight.
-The idea behind brining the turkey is that you infuse flavor and moisture into the bird, salt bring moisture to the surface, it gets infused with the aromatics, and gets absorbed back into the turkey.
+The idea behind brining the turkey is that you infuse flavor and moisture into the bird.
+Salt brings moisture to the surface, it gets infused with the aromatics, and gets absorbed back into the turkey.

-Dry brining a turkey should be down the day before Thanksgiving, any more time and the meat will get too dry.
+Dry brining a turkey should be done the day before Thanksgiving – any more time and the meat will get too dry.
 You must allow the turkey to come to room temperature for 2 hours before cooking in the oven.
 A cold turkey in a hot oven will cook unevenly and be tough.

 5 Thanksgiving Side Dishes That Are Sure To become Family Favorites